MugunthKumar/LocationWithoutPrompt/README.md

 I'm not sure if this is a serious security/privacy hole.
 Apple can only prevent developers from getting the Mac Address of the phone and not that of the connected router, though I'm not sure on this.

 [Radar](https://openradar.appspot.com/radar?id=6059040236896256) submitted: [rdar://34052264](rdar://34052264)
+Apple marked this Radar as duplicate of 24892407.
+This duplicate radar is not available in openradar.